spruceid/siwe/README.md

 EIPs, and fits within product roadmaps.

 ## Specification
-Specification can be found at [EIP-4361](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4361.md).
+Specification can be found [here](https://eips.ethereum.org/EIPS/eip-4361).

+## Disclaimer

+Our TypeScript library for Sign-In with Ethereum has not yet undergone a formal security audit.
+We welcome continued feedback on the usability, architecture, and security of this implementation.